orstavik/JoiComponents/book/chapter2/Pattern2_FunctionalMixin.md

 }
 customElements.define("my-web-component", MyWebComponent);
 ```
-0. When setting up an IsolatedFunctionalMixin, the code of the ReactiveMethod is split into two parts:
+0. When setting up a FunctionalMixin, the code of the ReactiveMethod is split into two parts:
 * a functional mixin responsible for listening for the external event, and
 * a web component applying this mixin to its HTMLElement superclass that
 controls the reaction of the external event.